 The control uses a set of defrost curve parameters that are selected using the defrost curve selection jumper.
-The location of the defrost curve selection jumper is shown in Figures 1and 4.
-Another section of this document shows the appropriate jumper position.
-Jumper positions 5, and 6 are not used and the control will not allow the compressor to operate when the jumper is in any of these positions or in the PRGM position.
+The location of the defrost curve selection jumper is shown in Figures 1 and 4.
+Table 1 shows the jumper position that is appropriate for each heat pump model.
+Jumper positions 5, and 6 are not used and the control will not allow the compressor to operate when the jumper is in any of these positions.